projectara/greybus-spec/source/operations.rst

 the Protocol to use when a connection is established.
 Every Protocol implements a *version* operation for this purpose.
 The version request message contains the major and minor Protocol version supported by the sending side.
-The recieving end decides whether that version should be used, or if a different (lower) version that it supports should be used instead.
+The receiving end decides whether that version should be used, or if a different (lower) version that it supports should be used instead.
 Both sides use the version of the Protocol contained in the response.